OvRcode/ovrride/wp-content/plugins/ewww-image-optimizer/readme.txt

 * feature requests are sticky at the top of the support forums, vote for the ones you like: https://wordpress.org/support/plugin/ewww-image-optimizer
 * If you would like to help translate this plugin in your language, get started here: http://translate.ewww.io/projects/ewww-image-optimizer/

+= 2.5.1 =
+* added: Portuguese (Portugal) translation for pt_PT thanks to Celso Azevedo
+* added: optimization for custom sizes for "Fraction" theme
+* added: filter to override restrictions for Folders to Optimize
+* added: automatic fallback for conversion options if a toolkit does not produce any output
+* added: notice for WP Engine users to use Cloud version of EWWW Image Optimizer
+* fixed: bulk delay was ignored when processing deferred images
+* fixed: notices when scanning media library to load Bulk Optimize page
+* fixed: tooltip text was not escaped properly for one-click conversion links
+* fixed: warning when deferred optimization runs and there is nothing available to optimize
+* fixed: error when bulk optimizing and w3_upload_info() function is missing
+* fixed: error when passing empty value to json_encode()
+* fixed: error on Unoptimized Images when bulk optimization resume flag is set, but no attachments are left
+* fixed: Unoptimized Images will scan entire library when bulk optimization resume flag is set, instead of just remaining attachments

 = 2.5.0 =
 * deprecated: Disable Automatic Optimization and Include Media Folders options: will be removed from the UI in 2.6 but remain functional if enabled